Exercises for a Deltoid Strain

 The deltoid muscle covers your shoulder joint from back to front, enabling you to abduct, extend and flex your arm.
 Straining this muscle can cause significant pain and consequently affect your range of motion and strength.
-Performing stretching and strengthening exercises, therefore, is a critical part of the rehabilitation process for such an injury.
-Consult a physical therapist to design a program that suits your goals and lifestyle.
+With an injured deltoid muscle, you will likely find it difficult to throw a ball, perform push ups, swim or do any other sport or exercise that required movement of the shoulder.
+If your deltoid is injured, consult with a doctor for a firm diagnosis.
+You can then see a physical therapist who can prescribe stretching and strengthening exercises that are a critical part of the rehabilitation process for such an injury.
+Once you've been cleared, you can continue to work on range of motion and strengthening.

 Range-of-Motion Exercises